EnricoRuggiano/ParseMe/README.md

-# HaskellFancyTextMe
+# ParseMe module

-Just a simple Haskell Programms for String parsing and classification.
+Just a simple and basic Haskell module for String parsing and classification.

 ## textMe